llluis/Slic3r/README.md

 * Wait after unretract
    * Outputs a G4 dwell after unretract
 * Changed acceleration gcode from Marlin M204 to Repetier-Firmware M201
+* Bridge over infill threshold
+   * Allows the user to disable the bridge over infill feature based on the infill being used.
+If the infill density is higher than the threshold, the feature will be disabled and no bridge settings will be used.
 * Flow ratio control for perimeters and infill (experimental)
    * Let you specify different flow ratios for perimeters, solid infill and top solid infill